-I've been climbing for 26 years and love both trad and sport.
-I've managed to climb some harder sport in the last 5 years but there's a huge list of trad classics still waiting to be climbed around the country.
+I've been climbing for 30 years and love both trad and sport.
+I've managed to climb some harder sport but there's a huge list of trad classics still waiting to be climbed around the country.

 Best sea-cliff experiences - (i) Last Laugh (first E2) followed by Fay second at Lower Sharpnose (ii) Magical Mystery Tour DWS followed by Moonraker trad at Old Redoubt (iii) Dreadnought second (albeit dogged on P1) at Old Redoubt (iii) More than a Match at Oldwalls second.

 Best trad experiences - (i) Devonshire Cream at Ansteys (headpoint, so bold E3-6a, but not worked to death) (ii) Cocytus at Ansteys (before the new bolts) (iii) Old Man of Hoy (iv) Coronation Street (v) Sacrosnact at Sanctuary Wall (vi) Limbo Dancer at Hound Tor (solo and ground-up without mats years ago) (vii) Crinoid at Telegraph Hole (I hate slabs - mind over matter!).